 A key foundation for working on social protection financing is to understand the current level and distribution of expenditure.
-Being able to measure the scale of disability-related social protection expenditure makes it possible to make comparisons relative to total government expenditure, total social protection expenditure, and expenditure on other sectors.
-This can contribute to discussions about whether levels of expenditure are appropriate relative to the scale of the needs of persons with disabilities.
+Being able to measure the scale of disability-related social protection expenditure makes it possible to make comparisons relative to total government expenditure, total social protection expenditure and expenditure on other sectors.
+This can contribute to discussion about whether levels of expenditure are appropriate relative to scale of needs of persons with disabilities.
 It also makes it possible to track levels of investment over time.
-Meanwhile, being able to disaggregate expenditure into distinct kinds of schemes and benefits can support assessment of how appropriate the distribution of expenditure is between different schemes and benefits.
+Meanwhile, being able to disaggregate expenditure into different kinds of schemes and benefits can support assessment of how appropriate the distribution of expenditure is between different schemes and benefits.